-- For a person over 18 with their consent - If the person is a vulnerable adult with the capacity to make the decision, the information belongs to them unless there is a public interest concern - If the person is a vulnerable adult who does not have the capacity to make the decision, then the church worker needs to decide on their behalf, taking good practice into account
+- For a person over 18 try to obtain their consent, if unable to obtain consent still report your concerns. - If the person is a vulnerable person with the capacity to make their decisions, the information belongs to them unless there is a public interest concern. - If the person is a vulnerable adult who does not have the capacity to make the decision, then the church worker needs to decide on their behalf, taking good practice and the person best interest into account.